grigorijk/katacoda-test-1/cnb-labs/lab-04/step3.md

     apiVersion: apps/v1
     kind: Deployment
     metadata:
       labels:
         app: shipping-service
       name: shipping-service
     spec:
       replicas: 1
-    selector:
-        matchLabels:
-        app: shipping-service
       template:
         metadata:
           labels:
             app: shipping-service
         spec:
           containers:
-        - image: localhost:5000/lab-cnb/shipping-service-js
+          - image: localhost:5000/lab-cnb/shipping-service
             name: shipping-service
             ports:
             - name: app-port
               containerPort: 3001
     </pre>

-    Important part here is the `image` part, which refers to the unique docker image name, which was built, run and pushed earlier. `containerPort` for should be `3001`
+    Important part here is the `image` part that refers to the unique docker image name in our local registry which was built, run and pushed earlier. `containerPort` for should be `3001`

 1. Apply this configuration using following command:

-    `kubectl apply -f deployment.yaml`{{execute}}
+    `kubectl apply -f shipping-service/deployment.yaml`{{execute}}

     The output should be similar to

     <pre class="file hljs shell">
     deployment.extensions/shipping-service created
     </pre>

 1. Try some `kubectl` commands to check newly created deployment: